-Have you been obsessed with the Tidying Up movement that Marie Kondo started years ago?
-Well, the show is taking over my Facebook account with people purging.
+Well, its seems like everyone right now is in the process of purging.
 And I love a good closet clean out as well as the next woman, but I also love bringing life back into old favorites.
 Back in the early 90's I purchased these classic L.L.Bean boots.
-Over the decades I gave them a lot of wear and recently they were ready for a bit of TLC.
+Over the decades, I gave them a lot of wear and recently they were ready for a bit of TLC.
 Resoling L.L.Bean boots is easier than you think.
 I'm here to walk you through the process of freshening up your soles.

 The Bean boot design has been around since 1912, it's worth investing in, here's how to get yours resoled.
 I bought these boots when I was at Vanderbilt back in the early 90's.
 Winter is pretty mild there and this boot was all I needed.
 The Classic 8" L.L.Bean boot is perfect for slush, rain and mud.
 Over the years since graduation, they have been a go-to spring and fall boot.

 The shoes are made of full-grain leather with a rubber chain-tread bottom provide comfort and traction.
 To keep my feet warm they have Thinsulate™ Insulation built in to the rubber bottom for extra warmth during cold snaps.
 They are extremely well-constructed and made to last.